 Before you begin the divorce process, except in cases of abuse or domestic violence, you should always talk to your spouse or try to resolve the situation through mediation.
 If you decide that you wish to pursue a divorce, you and your spouse each need to contact separate attorneys to begin the divorce process although, at times a party may not wish to be represented and can then represent themself.
 The divorce lawyers in Media, PA at Varga Law Offices is prepared to help you choose your battles and protect your best interests.

 What are the requirements for the two types of divorce in Media PA?

 Pennsylvania provides two types of divorce: fault based and no-fault divorce.
 Regardless of the form of divorce you pursue, you must be a Pennsylvania resident to file for divorce in Media Pennsylvania.

 Fault-based divorce is often a longer, higher-conflict process than no-fault divorce.
 Because of this, you should not pursue a fault-based divorce without an experienced family lawyer.
 A fault-based divorce requires one party to prove that the other party is responsible for the divorce.
 To prove fault, you are required to appear in court and provide testimony showing that your spouse violated one of the grounds for fault, including:

 Many people avoid a fault-based divorce because they have to testify about painful and embarrassing details of their personal lives in public.
 Because of these burdens, most people use the no-fault process.
 This alternative process can be less contentious and proceed more expediently when both spouses agree.
-However, if one spouse does not agree to the divorce, the couple must remain separated for at least two years before a divorce can be pursued.
-In situations like this, a fault-based divorce may actually expedite the process by allowing you to proceed with a divorce before the two-year period expires.
+However, if one spouse does not agree to the divorce, the couple must remain separated for at least one year before a divorce can be pursued.
 Regardless of your situation, our goal is to secure your divorce as expeditiously as possible.